-Please see Metro for more news from us.
+Please see this article in the Metro for more information.

-Giant hogweed (Heracleum mantegazzianum), part of the carrot family, it has widely spread throughout the UK, Europe, and the world.
+Giant hogweed (Heracleum mantegazzianum), is part of the carrot family.
+It was widely spread throughout the UK, Europe, and the world.
 Attitudes towards the plant have become highly negative, supported by numerous stories and myths in the press and on the web.
 Hogweed can be very poisonous for humans & animals.
-It should be noted that a lot of varieties of well-established native species in the UK are poisonous too.
+A lot of varieties of well-established native species in the UK are poisonous too.

 It was introduced to the UK in 1893 by the Victorians as an ornamental plant from the Caucasus Region and Central Asia.
-Now, it is one of the the most successful and dangerous plants growing in the UK.
-The plant is found along river banks, foot paths, in parks and other public areas.
-The wide spread of giant hogweed was facilitated by mainly ignorance in following strict recommendations on how to deal with the plant, this has contributed to the problem.
+Now, it is one of the most successful and dangerous plants growing in the UK.
+The plant is found along river banks, footpaths, in parks and other public areas.
+The widespread of giant hogweed was facilitated by ignorance in following strict recommendations on how to deal with the plant, this has contributed to the problem.

 The hogweed family (Heracleum) accounts for around 70 varieties around the world, with an attractive appearance, giant hogweed plants can reach up to 15 feet high.
-The hogweed’s flowers are upturned umbrella in shape and can reach up to 3 feet in diameter, producing lots of pollen and nectar for honeybees and holding up to 80000 seeds.
-The leaves can grow to 6 feet across giving validation to the Latin name “Heracleum”.
+The hogweeds flowers are an upturned umbrella in shape and can reach up to 3 feet in diameter, producing lots of pollen and nectar for honeybees and holding up to 80000 seeds.
+The leaves can grow to 6 feet across giving validation to the Latin name Heracleum.